MaestroGraph/SUBMASSIVE/README.md

+## Please refer to the details at www.submassive.cc

 # Data preprocessing:
 generate_cycles.py : generate the subgraph of the entire LOD-a-lot.
 This step is for the sake of memory efficiency. two-cycles.py : this is a Python script that allows a user to make decisions about some size-two cycles (between class A and B).
 The input is encoded as follows: